+- When authenticators change;

+- When roles change;

-- When security categories of information systems change; - When the execution of privileged functions occurs; - After a fixed period of time.
+- When security categories of information systems change;

+- When the execution of privileged functions occurs;

+- After a fixed period of time.

 Appropriate Security Measures:

 Passwords will be protected at all times using the appropriate security measures that have been established for each system resource, having the ability to store passwords and authenticate a user's password.